Veneer Vs. Solid Wood: Which Is Better for Furniture?

 With solid wood, timber is typically sawn into 1″ thick boards.
 The saw cuts a kerf between boards 1/4″ thick that winds up as sawdust.
 In contrast, the veneer isn’t cut from the log, it’s sliced with a knife – like lunch meat – into 1/32″ leaves or sheets.
 This process produces 32 veneer surfaces for every 1 that is made into a board and, with no wood wasted as sawdust, another 8 sheets are gained where the saw blade would have gone.
 That’s 40 surfaces of wood veneer for every 1 board of solid wood.

-Cons of Veneer
+Limitations of Using Veneer

 The core is a softer and lighter manufactured lumber which is a con for veneer.

-Repair:
+2. Repair:

 Repair of veneer is possible but is more difficult as compared to solid wood.